conradoqg/naivecoin/README.md

 |POST|/miner/mine|Mine a new block|
 |POST|/miner/mineInAnotherThread|Mine a new block (in another thread)|

+#### Characteristics and features
+Not all components in this implementation follow the complete requirement to a secure and scalable cryptocurrency.
+Inside the source-code, you can find comments with `INFO:` that describes what parts could be improved (and how) and what technics were used to solve that specific challenge.

-#### Blockchain
+##### Blockchain

-The blockchain holds two information, the block list, and the transactions list.
-Its responsibility is to verify arriving blocks, transactions and to keep the blockchain coherent.
+The blockchain holds two pieces of information, the block list (linked list), and the transactions list (hash map).

-Blockchain is a sequence of correlated blocks by hash:
+It is responsible for:
+* Verification of arriving blocks;
+* Verification of arriving transactions;
+* Synchronization of the transaction list;
+* Synchronization of the block list;

+The blockchain is a linked list where the hash of the next block is calculated based on the hash of the previous block plus the data inside the block itself:
 ```
 +-----------+                +-----------+                +-----------+
 |           |  previousHash  |           |  previousHash  |           |